eurochriskelly/ml-shell/README.md

 ## Usage

-To see available options, run `mlsh`
+To see available options, run `mulsh`